newrelic/node-newrelic/README.md

 This package instruments your application for performance monitoring with [New Relic](http://newrelic.com).

 This is an *UNSUPPORTED* beta release.
-It has knon quality issues that may affect your application's stability.
+It has known issues that may affect your application's stability.
 You should probably try it in your staging or development environment first to see how it works for you.

 Make sure you have a [New Relic account](http://newrelic.com) before